bhowmikp/AWS-certification-notes/associateDeveloper/developerAssociate.md

     - Template helpers
         - References
         - Functions
-- Cloudformation is smart and determines the oder infrastructure can be created/updated/detroyed looking at the requirements in the yaml file.
+- Cloudformation is smart and determines the order infrastructure can be created/updated/detroyed looking at the requirements in the yaml file.
 Ie the yaml file can have the resoruces specified in the wrong order but cloudformation will still be able to build the infrastructure
 - YAML and JSON are the languages you can use for Cloudformation.
 YAML is the preferred way
     - YAML has key value pairs, nested objects, support arrays, multi line strings, can inclue comments
 - CloudFormation Resources